iam92786/CPP_DS/interv/interview.md

 	num1 | num2            //

-### QUESTION : 17 : Sort a array, array has only binary number. use only one loop
+### QUESTION : 16 : For given array, sort the array, Sort a array, array has only binary number. use only one loop

-### QUESTION : 16 : For given array, sort the array

 int arr[] = {0,1,0,0,...,1} //size = 20